virgip/trainEar/README.md

 * More kinds of chords could be added to the third exercise (semi-diminished, dominant 7th chords...)

 #### Additional Info
 Codepen was used for Microbit's data management, for the modeling of musical aspects and for the interface.
-The app was uplodaded online using surge.sh.
+We employed Hairless to provide MIDI connection through serial port.
+The app has been implemented using Javascript and was  uplodaded online using surge.sh.